4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

                 pwd = getpass('Password ({}): '.format(inst))
                 credentials['{}_pwd'.format(inst)] = pwd

+**This block determines whether credentials have been supplied and, if not, collects them appropriately.**

 Instances requiring a username and password to login are defined in this loop's list.
-Additional instances can simply be added if desired.
-This block determines whether credentials have been supplied and, if not, collects them appropriately.
+Additional instances can simply be added.

 Along with making sure credentials are available/collected, it does that before Chromedriver is opened, ensuring the credential prompt is not covered by the Driver window.

-A big reason for collecting the credentials in the first place is to return them for scripts and tools meant to run for extended periods of time.
-This way, should the session expire, logging in again can be automated.
+Collecting credentials is important for certain instances.
+Credentials can be returned and utilized in a script to sustain login for these instances over long periods.

 #### **_Test Login State_**